SKIP: Evening. My name’s Skip.

 JOHN: Who’s in there putting those kind of desires there?

-JOHN: Yeah, so who’s in your life?
+JOHN: So, who’s in your life?

-JOHN: So what are you?
+JOHN: So, what are you?

 MELISSA: A Christian.